 Contact

-For more information about our privacy practices, please contact the Controller via e-mail at compliance@surprizeme.shop.
+For more information about our privacy practices, please contact the relevant Partner Outlet on the e-mail address provided (here).

+You may also copy the Controller in your correspondence by using the following e-mail address: compliance@surprizeme.shop.

 I hereby confirm that I have read and understood the terms set out above, and hereby give my consent to the Data Controller and the Data Processor to process my Personal Data for the purposes indicated in this Data Protection Informative Notice.